How to store cheese

 Wrapping cheese too tightly prevents it from releasing moisture and can cause it to give off odors resemble ammonia.
 This can also lead to the cheese developing an unpleasant flavor.
 When wrapping your cheese, always be sure to leave room for it to breathe.

 It’s impossible to avoid touching the wrapping when cutting or serving your cheese.
 To avoid bacteria from your fingers or other foods getting onto your cheese, we recommend replacing the wrapping paper after each use.

 Keep it in the vegetable drawer

-When storing your cheese, the temperature should be the same as which it was cured at.
-For most cheeses 40-45°F will keep them fresh for a few weeks, provided they have been properly wrapped.
-Leaving your cheese in the fridge will decelerate the maturing rate, while warmer conditions allows mold and flavor to develop much quicker.
-Keep in mind that storing cheese in the refrigerator eventually will dehydrate it, and make it dry out.
-A much better option would be to store it in the vegetable drawer.
+You should store your cheese at the same temperature it was cured at.
+For most cheeses, a temperature between 41-44°F will keep it fresh for a few weeks, provided they have been properly wrapped.
+Leaving your cheese in the fridge will slow the maturing rate, while warmer conditions allow mold and flavor to develop much faster.
+Keep in mind that storing cheese in the refrigerator will eventually dry it out.
+A much better option is to store it in the vegetable drawer.